-- Sexual violence and sexual harassment can be between two children, or a group of children. - Both sexes may be affected. - Children with SEND are likely to be more vulnerable. - Sexual violence refers to rape, assault by penetration, or sexual assault. - Sexual harassment includes such things as sexual comments; sexual jokes; physical behaviour such

-- It includes sexually harmful and aggressive behaviour involving the use of mobile phones, such as 'upskirting', where a picture is taken under a person's clothing without them knowing, with the intention of viewing their buttocks or genitals to obtain sexual gratification, or to cause the victim humiliation, distress or alarm.
+- Sexual violence and sexual harassment can be between two children, or a group of children. - Both sexes may be affected. - Children with SEND are likely to be more vulnerable. - Sexual violence refers to rape, assault by penetration, or sexual assault. - Sexual harassment includes such things as sexual comments; sexual jokes; physical behaviour such as deliberately brushing against someone or displaying photos of a sexual nature; and online activity including sharing of sexual images ("nudes") or videos (sexting) or making inappropriate sexual comments.
+(Note this list is not exhaustive.) - It includes sexually harmful and aggressive behaviour involving the use of mobile phones, such as 'upskirting', where a picture is taken under a person's clothing without them knowing, with the intention of viewing their buttocks or genitals to obtain sexual gratification, or to cause the victim humiliation, distress or alarm.
 Upskirting was made a criminal offence in April 2019; perpetrators could face up to two years in prison if convicted. - Harmful sexual behaviours in children are those which are inappropriate, problematic, abusive or violent.